iobroker-community-adapters/ioBroker.cec2/README.md

 * Make sure active devices are marked as active.
 * make sure all devices have the required states
 * fix deactivating devices
+* Make sure we deliver incoming update if user did poll.

 ### 0.0.3 (2020-05-21)
 * added 'preventUnnamedDevices' option ot prevent creation of devices that do not report their name.
 This sometimes happens if devices are talking on CEC bus but are not switched on (depends on device type).